arachtivix/DevSecOpsPracticeStack/README.md

 ## Prerequisites
 - AWS CLI configured with appropriate permissions
 - AWS Proton service enabled in your account
-- GitHub repository for your application code
+- GitHub repository for your infrastructure and application code
 - Docker installed locally for testing

 ## Getting Started